-The Sri Guru Granth Sahib (SGGS) rejects decorating the mortal or transitory human body with religious paraphernalia.
-Because, in the end, when the dead body is placed on pyre or tossed into a cremation furnace, all religious paraphernalia drops off the body!
+Because, in the end, when the dead body is placed on pyre or tossed into a cremation furnace, all religious paraphernalia or symbols drop off the body!
+This is the edict of the Gurmat (Wisdom, Giaan, Upadesh or Way of the SGGS…).

-Hence, they are of no use to the soul or the mind that has no form-shape-color.
-It departs without any religious paraphernalia (symbols, robes, etc.).
+Hence, all religious paraphernalia or symbols are of no use to the soul or the mind, which has no form-shape-color.
+It departs without any religious paraphernalia, symbols, robes, etc.

 - ਓਹੁ ਮੁਆ ਓਹੁ ਝੜਿ ਪਇਆ ਵੇਤਗਾ ਗਇਆ ॥੧॥: (Janaeoo or sacred thread) drops off (the body upon getting burnt in the pyre of that man, and he thus) departs without the thread (i.e., the religious symbol of thread does not continue with the soul)! (sggs 471).

 Not the body, but it’s the mind of a person responsible for depraved or corrupt thinking (Soch) and consequent actions.
-Accordingly, Baabaa Nanak asks the Brahmin what’s the use of wearing the “thread” (or any religious symbols for that matter) if the mind is still engaged in corruption, theft, robberies, falsehood, adultery, abuses, deceptions, doubt, bad deeds, Bikaar (i.e., lust, anger, greed, attachment, pride), and so on!
+Accordingly, Baabaa Nanak asks the Brahmin what’s the use of wearing the ‘thread’ (or any religious symbols for that matter) if the mind is still engaged in Pakhand, corruption, fraud, theft, robberies (ਠੱਗੀ), falsehood, adultery, abuses, deceptions, doubt, bad deeds, Bikaar (i.e., lust, anger, greed, attachment, pride), and so on!

-Hence, Baabaa Nanak asks the Pandit if he had a “thread” specifically made for the mind (NOT for the body-frame) knotted of the Virtues — Truth (ਸਤ), contentment (ਸੰਤੋਖ), mercy (ਦਯਾ), patience (ਧੀਰਜ), Sahaj (ਸਹਜ-Natural State of Being), Wisdom (ਗਿਆਨ), annihilation of bad thoughts, noble conduct, etc.) — then go ahead and “put it on me”!
+Hence, Baabaa Nanak asks the Pandit if he had a ‘thread’ specifically made for the mind (NOT for the gross body-frame) then go ahead and ‘put it on me’, provided it’s knotted of the Virtues — Truth (ਸਤ), honesty, contentment (ਸੰਤੋਖ), mercy (ਦਯਾ), patience (ਧੀਰਜ), Sahaj (ਸਹਜ-Natural State of Being), Wisdom (ਗਿਆਨ), humility, annihilation of bad thoughts or conduct, etc.).

 Symbol is a method of falsifying the Formless Reality

-Baabaa Nanak reminds the priest (Pujaaree system) that there is no sacred “thread” for the sense-organs that can free one from sense-slavery.
-Further Baabaa Nanak tells the priest that you put the sacred “thread” on others but you yourself (i.e., your own sense-organs and mind) wander about without it!
+Baabaa Nanak reminds the priest (Pujaaree) that there is no sacred ‘thread’ for the sense-organs that can free one from sense-slavery.
+Further Baabaa Nanak tells the priest that you put the sacred ‘thread’ on others but you yourself (i.e., your own sense-organs and mind) wander about without it!

-Clearly, it is as Baabaa Nanak is telling the priest (Pujaaree groups) not to bring ANY symbols in, because symbols is a method of falsifying the Formless Reality!
+Clearly, it is as Baabaa Nanak is telling the priest (Pujaaree) not to bring ANY symbols in, because symbols is a method of falsifying the Formless Reality!
+It’s the mind that commits demerits or makes mistakes, not the body-frame.

 - ਇਸੁ ਮਨ ਕਉ ਰੂਪੁ ਨ ਰੇਖਿਆ ਕਾਈ ॥: This mind has no form or outline (sggs 330).

-But still, showing off oneself as religious or spiritual, many load their gross mortal bodies with all sorts of religious garbs, religious symbols, and so on.
-Obviously, in their guile, the Gurbani boldly says that such people take the Divine to be merely a toy or a play-thing and imitate what they see other people do (“Dekhaa Dekhee-“ਦੇਖਾ ਦੇਖੀ”).
+But still, showing off oneself as religious or spiritual, many (Mamukh, Saakat, Mayadhaaree…)load their gross mortal body-frame with all sorts of religious garbs, religious symbols, and so on.
+Obviously, in their guile, such people take the Divine to be merely a toy or a play-thing and imitate what they see other people do (‘Dekhaa Dekhee-‘ਦੇਖਾ ਦੇਖੀ’).

-The Gurbani teaches us that all these external body robes, symbols, and other paraphernalia are nothing but a pompous show (“Adammbar“, “Pakhand“) of false ego-sense (Haumai) or stubborn mind.
+The Gurbani teaches us that all these external body robes, symbols, and other paraphernalia are nothing but a pompous show (‘Adammbar‘ or ‘Pakhand‘) of false ego-sense (Haumai) or stubborn mind.
 Hence rejected by the Gurbani.

 - ਬਾਹਰਿ ਭੇਖ ਬਹੁਤੁ ਚਤੁਰਾਈ ਮਨੂਆ ਦਹ ਦਿਸਿ ਧਾਵੈ ॥: Outwardly for showing off, (the Manmukh) wears religious robes, (he thus tries to be) very clever, but his (instinctive) mind wanders in the ten directions (sggs 1099).